Iran executes man convicted of spying for CIA

-Iran says it has executed a former defence ministry employee convicted of selling information to the US.
+Last week Iran executed a former defence ministry employee convicted of selling information to the US.

-The execution of Reza Asgari took place last week, judiciary spokesman Gholamhossein Esmaili told reporters.

-Mr Esmaili said that Asgari had passed on details about Iran's missile programme to the Central Intelligence Agency after retiring from the defence ministry's aerospace division in 2016.
+The Iranian judiciary's official news agency Mizan Online said that Majd's death sentence "was carried out on Monday morning over the charge of espionage so that the case of his betrayal to his country will be closed forever".

 - US strike on Soleimani was unlawful - UN expert